Pat Sajak: Career

 Sajak began writing for the National Review Online in 2010.
-In his first post, he questioned whether public employees should be allowed to vote on issues that would benefit them directly.
-He also has contributed to the center-right sociopolitical / social networking website Ricochet.com.
+In his first post, Sajak questioned whether public employees should be allowed to vote on issues that would benefit them directly.
+He also has contributed to the center-right sociopolitical/social networking website Ricochet.com.

 Sajak is the author of several puzzle games, the first and best-known of them being "Lucky Letters", which debuted in 2007.
 The games, which Sajak developed with puzzle developer David L. Hoyt, are syndicated through Universal Uclick.

+As of 2019, Sajak is the Hillsdale College board of trustees chair.
+He was previously vice-chair for 15 years.
+Hillsdale is a private Christian college.

 Sajak has appeared on episodes of ESPN Radio's The Dan Le Batard Show with Stugotz, as well as Le Batard's other show, Highly Questionable.

 Since 2020, Sajak has been credited as a Consulting Producer (since the start of Season 39) of Wheel of Fortune.

-Since 2021, Sajak and White have hosted Prime Time Celebrity Wheel of Fortune on ABC.
+Since 2021, Sajak and White have hosted Primetime Celebrity Wheel of Fortune on ABC.

 In September 2021, it was announced that both Sajak and White had signed on to continue as hosts of Wheel of Fortune through the 2023–24 season.
 In 2021, Sajak voiced a singing bust in a Muppets Haunted Mansion television special.
+Sajak has been a frequent celebrity narrator at Disney's Candlelight Processional, appearing most recently in 2017, 2018, 2019, 2021, and 2024.

+On June 12, 2023, Sajak announced that he would retire as host of Wheel of Fortune in 2024, after the conclusion of the show's 41st season.
+Shortly afterwards, media personality Ryan Seacrest was announced as Sajak's successor.
+His final episode was taped in April 2024 and aired on June 7, 2024.
+In June 2023, Sajak agreed to continue as a show consultant for three years after hosting and said he would continue as chairman of the board of trustees for Hillsdale College.
+It was announced on July 11, 2024 that Sajak would return as the host of Celebrity Wheel of Fortune for its fifth season.
+The season premiered in December 2024 with the remaining episodes starting to air on April 30, 2025.
+Sajak's final episode as host aired on June 10, 2025.